jamiely/deprecated_blog/_posts/2013-01-28-simulator-ruby-gem.markdown

 end
 ```

 There is a simple DSL provided that makes creating the models easier.
 Hopefully it's easy enough to follow.
-We initialize two static variables, ax and ay, which are set to 0 and -9.8, respectively (acceleration due to gravity is equal to -9.8m/s^2.)
+We initialize two static
+variables, `ax` and `ay`, which are set to 0 and -9.8, respectively
+(acceleration due to gravity is equal to -9.8m/s\^2.)

 Next, we create two "equations".
-These are just dynamic variables, variables that depend on the values of other variables, or on some sort of computation.
-Note that we just pass regular ruby blocks to the eqtn method.
+These are just dynamic variables,
+variables that depend on the values of other variables, or on some sort
+of computation.
+Note that we just pass regular ruby blocks to the eqtn
+method.
 These could really perform any ruby code.
-The result of the block gets stored in the variable given as a symbol.
-So, we state that the variable vy is dependent on a the addition of vy + ay. vy + ay will be the sum of the values vy and ay from the previous period.
-We do the same for vx.
+The result of the
+block gets stored in the variable given as a symbol.
+So, we state that
+the variable `vy` is dependent on a the addition of `vy + ay`. `vy + ay` will
+be the sum of the values `vy` and `ay` from the previous period.
+We do the
+same for `vx`.

 Finally, the position of the ball, the coordinates x and y, depend on the velocity.
 We also set the default initial position of (10, 100).